 Ministry families give everything.
 They uproot their lives, pour into their congregations, and trust the church to be their community.
 When that trust is broken — when the very people they served wound them — there is often nowhere to turn.

-Acacia Ministries exists for those families.
+Acacia Ministries exists for both types of families.

 The Problem Nobody Talks About